reicraftscodes/reicraftscodes/README.md

 At the moment, I’m broadening my skills in full-stack development, eager to tackle real-world projects, continue growing technically, and contribute to innovative solutions.

-🎯 I am actively seeking a Java AI backend development role.
+🎯 I am actively seeking an entry level backend development role.

 👯 I’m open to collaboration and mentorship, seeking guidance to grow both professionally and personally.